 From 2014 until the beginning of 2017 California suffered through a major drought.
 It was a hot topic in the news, and NWNL conducted five Spotlight Expeditions to document and bring attention to that drought and its significance.
 But what exactly is a drought?
 What causes droughts?
 What are the effects of droughts?
 What does … Continue reading Drought: A Photo Essay

-Mention of water usage in Las Vegas prompts most people to roll their eyes in exasperation.
+by Alison M. Jones, Director of No Water No Life.
+Nevada: Boulder City, river bed, Lake Mead National Recreation Area Mention of water usage in Las Vegas prompts most people to roll their eyes in exasperation.
 I saw this last week during a lecture on mega-droughts presented to an audience of environmentalists.
-Few realized that, rather than being the “ugly sister” of wise water consumption, Las Vegas - even with all casinos, glitz and fountains … Continue reading A Cinderella Story: Las Vegas isn’t a Water Hog
+Few realized that, … Continue reading A Cinderella Story: Las Vegas isn’t a Water Hog

 Almost 5 years of drought, now combined with recent rainfall-induced flooding, has weakened California's levees.
 Culprits are soil cracking that allows water seepage, soil-strength reduction, land subsidence and erosion, all of which NWNL observed on its California Spotlight expeditions in 2014 and 2015.
 Fifty-five percent of California's levee systems are now in danger of failing … Continue reading Drought and Flooding increases CA Levees risk of failure